-The navXUI provides insight into the key navX-MXP features, and can help debug issues you may encounter when integrating navX-MXP onto your robot.
-Running this user interface is highly recommended for anyone using navX-MXP.
-You can even run the navXUI while your robot is simultaneously communicating with the navX-MXP circuit board via the TTL UART, I2C or SPI interfaces.
+The navXUI provides insight into the key navX-sensor features, and can help debug issues you may encounter when integrating navX-sensor onto your robot.
+Running this user interface is highly recommended for anyone using a navX-sensor.
+You can even run the navXUI while your robot is simultaneously communicating with the navX-sensor circuit board via the sensor's external interfaces (e.g., TTL UART, I2C or SPI).